ed4becky/jest-unit-test-generator/README.md

 * if Router or HttpClient are dependencies, mocks are created instead of using Router Test or Http Test modules
 * determination of Types should relay on object type instead of naming suffix
-* current creates failing tests for abstract classes
+* currently creates failing tests for abstract classes
 * does not handle dependencies of parent classes

 ## Development